x-huang/blog/Solr-backup-to-S3.md

 </configuration>
 ```

+Please materialize `YOUR_S3_BUCKET`,  `YOUR_S3_ACCESS_KEY` and `YOUR_S3_SECRET_KEY` with your own settings.

 Now start Solr with the following command line arguments

 ```
 -Dsolr.hdfs.default.backup.path=<my_path> -Dsolr.hdfs.home=s3a://<my_s3_bucket>/ -Dsolr.hdfs.confdir=<solr_dir>/data
 ```

+where `solr.hdfs.confdir` shall point to the local directory where you put the file `core-site.xml`.

-Note that the file system URI scheme `s3a` is crucial here.
+Note that the file system URI scheme `s3a` is crucial here .
 Compared with its predecessor `s3n`,  `s3a` supports larger file (>5GB), has higher performance and uses multi-part upload to speed up data transportation.
+Supposedly `s3a` is superior to `s3n` in any aspect but I haven't benchmarked their performance though.

 ## Backup